Marina Andrea Welker

 My first book, Enacting the Corporation: An American Mining Firm in Postauthoritarian Indonesia (University of California Press, 2014), applied anthropological theories of personhood and social studies of the state to the corporation, and was based on two years of ethnographic research on a Denver-based gold mining firm, its Indonesian operation, and the Corporate Social Responsibility industry.

 I have published articles in American Ethnologist, Cultural Anthropology, Current Anthropology, Journal of the Royal Anthropological Institute, and the Seattle University Law Review.
 My research has been supported by the Harry Frank Guggenheim Foundation, American Council of Learned Societies, Social Science Research Council, Wenner-Gren, National Science Foundation, Fulbright IIE, and Fulbright-Hays.

-Courses I have taught include Cigarette Cultures; Cultural Diversity and Contemporary Issues; Development and Humanitarianism; The Corporation; Power, Culture, and Society in Southeast Asia; and Risk Work.
+Courses I have taught include Cigarette Cultures; Economy, Power, and Inequality; Cultural Diversity and Contemporary Issues; Ethnographies of Development; The Corporation; Power, Culture, and Society in Southeast Asia; and Risk Work.

 2014 Enacting the Corporation: An American Mining Firm in Post-authoritarian Indonesia.
 Berkeley: University of California Press. http://www.ucpress.edu/book.php?isbn=9780520282315